rsmp-nordic/rsmp_sxl_vms/README.md

 # RSMP SXL for Variable Message Signs (VMS)
-This repo contains discussions about standardization of an SXL for Variable Messages Signs.
+This repo contains discussions and drafts related to standardization of an RSMP SXL for Variable Messages Signs.